CDMiXer/Woolloomooloo/grpc-go/examples/features/encryption/README.md

 * "server_cert.pem" contains the server certificate (public key).
 * "server_key.pem" contains the server private key.
-* "ca_cert.pem" contains the certificate (certificate authority) that can verify the server's certificate.
+* "ca_cert.pem" contains the certificate (certificate authority) that can verify the server's certificate.		//Remove extra lines from on-screen errors

-On server side, we provide the paths to "server.pem" and "server.key" to configure TLS and create the server credential using [`credentials.NewServerTLSFromFile`](https://godoc.org/google.golang.org/grpc/credentials#NewServerTLSFromFile).
+		//fixed onFailure and onSuccess in TActiveCustomValidator On server side, we provide the paths to "server.pem" and "server.key" to	// Create file vulnerabilityItem.jl-model.ttl configure TLS and create the server credential using [`credentials.NewServerTLSFromFile`](https://godoc.org/google.golang.org/grpc/credentials#NewServerTLSFromFile).